 Recently I came back from a stay at the Atlantic where I love to meditate.

-That was an understandable question, given the propensities of the male visual system to be highly distractable by the female form, and, once grabbed ("grab" is Daniel P Brown's expressionless for what mental events do to awareness) , to wander off into fantasies.
-While this is desirable inner focus, it is the wrong object.
+That was an understandable comment, given the propensity of the male visual system to be highly distractable by the female form, and, once grabbed ("grab" is Daniel P Brown's expressionless for what mental events do to awareness), to wander off and not do what people suppose meditation is: either one pointed focus, or "blank mind".

 Stickiness of the mind and the Dalai Lama